Best Apple Watch iMore 2022

 - Exclusive Hermès-designed Apple Watch face

-- Only comes in cellular model
+- Only comes in a cellular model

-- 4x harder than stainless steel
+- Stronger than aluminum or stainless steel

-- Only comes in cellular model
+- Only comes in a cellular model

 Credits — The team that worked on this guide

-Lory Gil is the Managing Editor at iMore and has been wearing an Apple Watch since 2015.
+Lory Gil is the Former Managing Editor at iMore and has been wearing an Apple Watch since 2015.
 She currently owns the Series 4.
 She never leaves home without it and loves those new super complications.